KerorinNorthFox/osu-framework-wiki-ja/Setting-up-your-first-project.md

 }
 ```

+Note that in order for you to be able to run the visual tests, you will have to switch your game instance to the visual tests.
+To do that, you can either create your visual tests in a separate project and run them as a build configuration, or simply apply build configuration pre-processor checks in your entry point to run the appropriate game.

+For example, if I have the VisualTests build configuration, rider will automatically create the pre-processor flag VISUALTESTS, which allows us to use `#if VISUALTESTS` to check the current build configuration.

 ### Adding tests to the test browser

 Now that our test browser is discovering tests from the specified namespace, we can start adding tests!
 To do so, create a new class that derives [TestCase](https://github.com/ppy/osu-framework/blob/master/osu.Framework/Testing/TestCase.cs) with the [TestFixture](http://nunit.org/docs/2.6/testFixture.html) attribute.
 From here, we can add steps to this test of various types: